Yorafa/coursenote/public/content/csc369/9 file system introduction.md

 6. read the inode for "a"
 7. find the data blocks
 8. read the data blocks into memory to access the file

+### Problems and Solutions

+The most common problems for a very simple file system are:
+- long seek time
+- fragmentation

+Some solutions are:
+- allocation groups(also known as Cylinder groups) used by FFS
+  - to fix fragmentation (enhance placement), we divide the disk into groups of consecutive blocks called allocation groups
+  - inode for file and file's data blocks in the same allocation group
+  - also the files in the same directory are in the same allocation group
+  - reduce seek time but need additional free space to allocate according to allocation groups (normally 10%)
+  - a large file may break it into large chunks and allocate from different allocation groups
+- master file table (MFT) used by NTFS:
+  - similar feature as the inode table, divide disk into blocks and each block contains a list of entries
+  - each entry is a sequence of variable length pairs (attribute type, attribute value)
+  - long attributes may stored externally, but a pointer used to point it in the entry
+  - large directory use B+ tree to store entries in this kind of file system
+  - reduce seek time but more space